 The Royal Oak camping grounds are situated to the rear of the pub.
 The picturesque campsite has 29 pitches on two levels with direct access to the Tissington and High Peak Trail.
 Access to the camping field is via a standard five bar gate.
-The campsite has separate male and female toilets each with hot showers (shared with the bunk barn) and there is also outside washing up facilities - please note there is no electric hook up or hard core standing.
+The campsite has separate male and female toilets each with hot showers (shared with the bunk barn) and there is also outside washing up facilities.
 See photos of the camp site in the Gallery.

 We offer designated pitches which are marked out so that you know you have a specific space for both your tent and car.
 A standard pitch is 6 metres x 8 metres and a large pitch is 8 metres x 10 metres.
 You can also upgrade to a super pitch which is 8 metres x 12 metres and includes a picnic bench and fire pit for your private use.
 You can see a plan of the campsite here (PDF).
 Please note that all pitches include both your tent and a car space within the measurements.

 Please note we gave no hardstanding or electric hook-ups and we cannot accept motorhomes.

 We do not permit marquees or gazebos on site.

 Our prices start from £15 per tent per night.
 For an accurate quote & price please use the booking link at the top of the page.

 We have some key site rules below, for full terms & conditions please click the link at the bottom.

 Situated in a prime position for walking, cycling and exploring the Peak District, The Royal Oak is surrounded by an abundance of routes with varied difficulty.